 How the Endowment Fund Works

-The donation, called capital, is invested through the Cranbrook & District Community Foundation.
+The donation, called capital, is invested through the Community Foundation of the Kootenay Rockies.
 Each year, the Library receives the growth revenue that the capital earns.
 The capital never gets touched so it continues to grow year after year.
 As the value of the capital in the endowment fund grows so does the amount of growth revenue that the Library receives.
 This revenue provides stable ongoing funding the Library can use to create innovative programs and services that will help meet our community’s changing information and reading needs well into the future.

 Here are some of the ways you can make a contribution: